Nicknames of Houston: Space City

 Houston received its official nickname of "Space City" in 1967 because it is home to NASA's Manned Spacecraft Center.

-NASA's center in Houston has its origins in the Space Task Group which directed its first manned spaceflight program, Project Mercury.
+NASA's center in Houston has its origins in the Space Task Group which directed its first crewed spaceflight program, Project Mercury.
 In 1961, it grew into a bigger organization as the Manned Spacecraft Center, and in 1962 moved into a newly built campus on land donated by Rice University.
 It was renamed the Lyndon B. Johnson Space Center (JSC) in honor of Texas U.S. Senator, Vice President, and President Lyndon B. Johnson in 1973, the year Johnson died.
 As Senate Majority Leader, Johnson played a decisive role in passage of the legislation which created NASA in 1958.
 JSC contains the Christopher C. Kraft Jr. Mission Control Center, which coordinates and monitors all human spaceflight for the United States, and directed all Space Shuttle missions and activities aboard the International Space Station.
 The visitor's center of JSC is Space Center Houston.

-Some of the first words transmitted by Neil Armstrong from the moon, "Houston, Tranquility Base here.
+Some of the first words transmitted by Neil Armstrong from the Moon, "Houston, Tranquility Base here.
 The Eagle has landed", are written in 15 languages on bronze plaques placed along the main entrance of Tranquility Park in downtown Houston.
-A replica of one of the footprints left on the moon by Neil Armstrong is also on display inside the park.
+A replica of one of the footprints left on the Moon by Neil Armstrong is also on display inside the park.

 Popular nicknames

 HOU

-The correct 3-letter abbreviation for the city, taken from the acronym for Hobby Airport.
+The 3-letter abbreviation for the city, taken from the IATA airport code for William P. Hobby Airport.